mapcode-foundation/mapcode-rest-service/README.md

 extensively.

-**Warning:** *If you want to use this source to run a production service, always use the source version from the latest release tag.
+**Warning:** *If you want to use this source to run a production service, always use the source version from the **latest release tag**.
 Release names are tagged "vX.Y.Z".
 The head of the master branch may not be stable during development.*

 The available REST API methods are: